-Odom & Davis is a law firm based out of Houston, Texas that practices criminal law in both state and federal courts across the country.
-The criminal defense attorneys at Odom & Davis have over 40 years experience in representing clients in allegations ranging from capital murder in state courts to tax fraud in the federal district courts.
-The criminal defense attorneys at Odom & Davis fight everyday to ensure their clients are getting the best possible results in their criminal cases.
+Odom, Davis & Hobson is a law firm based out of Houston, Texas that practices criminal law in both state and federal courts across the country.
+Our criminal defense attorneys have over 40 years of experience representing clients in allegations ranging from capital murder in state courts to tax fraud in the federal district courts.
+The criminal defense attorneys at Odom, Davis & Hobson fight everyday to ensure their clients are getting the best possible results in their criminal cases.

 Wendell Odom, Jr.

 Neal has never backed down from a fight, but he’s never jumped into one “blind” either.
-His bulldog attitude has carried through and helped make him one of the rising stars in criminal defense in Houston.
+His bulldog attitude has helped make him one of the rising stars in criminal defense in Houston.

 Federal Areas of Practice